Seaborgium hexacarbonyl

 Seaborgium hexacarbonyl (also called seaborgium carbonyl) is the organometallic compound (a metal carbonyl) with the formula Sg(CO)6.
+As of 2026, it is the only known organo(transactinide) compound, making seaborgium the heaviest element (in terms of atomic number) known to form a bond with carbon.
 Like its chromium, molybdenum, and tungsten analogs, it is a volatile derivative of seaborgium in its zero oxidation state.
 Seaborgium hexacarbonyl has little practical usage, outside of scientific interest, where it and other transactinide compounds are studied to shed light on relativistic effects on electronic structure as a consequence of high nuclear charge.

 Synthesis

 Sg(CO)6 can be prepared by passing seaborgium atoms through a helium and carbon monoxide mixture: